Bugis Food Guide: 30 Best Places To Dine At | Eatbook.sg

 yat-ka-yan-flatlayImage credit: @yatkayan

-Yat Ka Yan needs little introduction—this is often the first place that comes to mind when it comes to traditional desserts in Bugis.
+What is Yat Ka Yan?
+This dessert spot needs little introduction—it is often the first place that comes to mind for traditional desserts in Bugis.
 Their MSW Durian Mousse ($7.80) is well-known for its rich durian flavour.
 If durian is not your thing, then try their Yammy Chendol ($6.50), where a chunky taro paste is added in place of the funky fruit.

 Read our Yat Ka Yan feature.